pisv/gethandly.wiki-playground/Step-Two.md

 The `FooFile` is the last openable element in our model hierarchy.
-Elements inside a source file are *never* openable because the source file always builds all of its inner structure in one go by parsing the text contents.
+Elements inside a source file are *never* openable because the source file always builds all of its inner structure in one go by parsing the text contents, as we shall soon see.

-So, we need to implement this couple of methods inherited from `SourceFile`:
+At the moment, we need to implement this couple of methods inherited from the `SourceFile`:

 ```java
     protected Object createStructuralAst(String source)